aidant842/aidant842/README.md

 <h3 align="center">I'm a full stack software engineer from Co.
 Mayo, Ireland.</h3>
 <p align="center">I started Code Institute's Fullstack software development course in March of 2020 in which I received a Distinction Grade, which can be found <a href="https://www.credential.net/24f10ef4-61c9-4464-825c-e0d953136364#gs.3gyona">Here</a>.</p>

-- 🔭 I’m currently working on [Ecanvasser](https://www.ecanvasser.com/) as a full stack software engineer
+- 🔭 I’m currently working at [Ecanvasser](https://www.ecanvasser.com/) as a full stack software engineer

 - 🌱 I’m currently learning the **MERN Stack**